trussworks/trussels-guide/index.md

 They are all great and approachable.

 ## Group: Bubble Prince (leadership team)
-Bubble Prince” is the term we use for the Truss leadership team; it includes the founding team and:
+Bubble Prince is the term we use for the Truss leadership team; it includes the founding team and:

 * **Andrew** Director of Product Management.
 * **Burstein** General Counsel.